England captain Harry Kane ‘staying at Tottenham this summer’

 He eventually made his return as a substitute against Wolves last Sunday and it has now emerged that he will be staying at the club beyond next Tuesday’s deadline.

-“I think since Harry joined us he has been working so this is what we value.
+“I think since Harry joined us (after his holiday) he has been working so this is what we value.
 His attitude in training has been excellent.

 “It’s finished, Harry is going to be with us.

-“He is an option for tomorrow.
+“He is an option for (Thursday).
 It is great news for everybody.
-We are all very happy one of the best players in the world.
+We are all very happy – (he’s) one of the best players in the world.
 Delighted to have one more option for the season ahead of us.”

-Kane’s mention of “this summer” in his tweet inevitably raised questions about future transfer windows, but Nuno said he was not concerned the saga could return in January.
+Kane’s mention of “this summer” in his tweet inevitably raised questions about future transfer windows, but Nuno insisted he was not concerned about transfer talk resurfacing in January.

 “I am not worried at all,” he said.
-“It’s day by day, he’s an option for tomorrow.
+“It’s day by day.
+He’s an option for (Thursday).
 It’s the only thing, my only thought.
 I am not going to say what we speak about.
 It’s between us.”

+With the Kane situation sorted, Nuno must now deal with the future of Tanguy Ndombele.

+The club’s record signing is yet to feature this season and is understood to have asked to leave the club.